kodemoar/async-string-replacer/README.md

 }
 ```

-Where `your.config.js` contains the RegExp rules for the string replacements.
+Where `your.config.js` is your dedicated config file containing all the RegExp rules for the string replacements.
 For example the following pattern allows you to MD5 hash all [Vue.js custom event][vue_ce] names (for whatever reason that is):

 ```js
 const md5 = require('md5');